-2022 £000's 2021 £000's
+2023 £000's 2022 £000's

-US\$ 6,627 -
+US\$ 1,284 6,627

-Total 6,627 -
+Total 1,284 6,627

 The Group utilises short-term borrowings to implement its working capital strategy.
 UK facilities include a bank overdraft of £8.25 million and a trade finance facility of £15.0 million which expire within one year; these are repayable on demand.
 A UK subsidiary has an ongoing recourse invoice discounting facility of £20 million.
-The interest charged on these facilities is 1.43% per annum over LIBOR or bank base rate.
+The interest charged on these facilities is 1.43% per annum over bank base rate.
 The facilities are secured by various fixed and floating charges over the assets and undertakings of the Company and certain subsidiaries.
 The Group has entered into composite accounting agreements whereby the participating companies have provided a guarantee to the bank in respect of drawn facilities.

-Certain Far East subsidiaries have bank overdraft and trade finance facilities equivalent to approximately £18.4 million.
+Certain Far East subsidiaries have bank overdraft and trade finance facilities equivalent to approximately £16.9 million.
 The interest charged is between 0.25% per annum and 2.8% per annum over Prime or HIBOR.
-A subsidiary has a pledged cash deposit with a bank amounting to approximately £1.4m (2021: £1.2 million), which has been included in cash and cash equivalents.
+A subsidiary has a pledged cash deposit with a bank amounting to approximately £1.3m (2021: £1.4 million), which has been included in cash and cash equivalents.